-The underwriters initially propose to offer part of the shares of common stock directly to the public at the public offering price set forth on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$ a share under the public offering price.
-Any underwriter may allow, and such dealers may reallow, a concession not in excess of \$ a share to other underwriters or to certain dealers.
+The underwriters initially propose to offer part of the shares of common stock directly to the public at the public offering price set forth on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$1.74 a share under the public offering price.
 After the initial offering of the shares of common stock, the offering price and other selling terms may from time to time be varied by the representatives.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of 300,000additional shares of common stock at the public offering price set forth on the cover page of this prospectus, less underwriting discounts and commissions.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of 300,000 additional shares of common stock at the public offering price set forth on the cover page of this prospectus, less underwriting discounts and commissions.
 The underwriters may exercise this option solely for the purpose of covering overallotments, if any, made in connection with the offering of the shares of common stock offered in this prospectus.
 To the extent that the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase approximately the same percentage of such additional shares of common stock as the number set forth next to that underwriter's name in the table above bears to the total number of shares of common stock set forth next to the names of all underwriters in the table above.
-If the underwriters' option is exercised in full, the total price to the public would be \$ million, the total underwriters' discounts and commission would be \$ million and total proceeds to the company would be \$ million.
+If the underwriters' option is exercised in full, the total price to the public would be \$102,350,000, the total underwriters' discounts and commission would be \$6,141,000 and total proceeds to the company would be \$96,209,000.

-The company and each of our directors and officers has agreed that, without the prior written consent of Morgan Stanley & Co.
+Enzon and each of its directors and officers has agreed that, without the prior written consent of Morgan Stanley & Co.
 Incorporated on behalf of the underwriters, they will not during the period ending 90 days after the date of this prospectus: